 Lori Loughlin and 15 other parents hit with more charges in the college admissions scam

-Actress Lori Loughlin and 15 other wealthy parents now face additional charges of conspiring to commit fraud and money laundering as part of the growing college admissions scandal.
+Actress Lori Loughlin and 15 other wealthy parents now face an additional charge of money laundering as part of the growing college admissions scandal.

-Prosecutors said the superseding indictment charges them with conspiring to launder bribes and other payments through a charity run by Rick Singer, the mastermind of the scam, as well as by transferring money into the United States to promote the fraud.
+The parents, who were charged last month with conspiracy to commit fraud, were charged on Tuesday in a superseding indictment with conspiring to launder bribes and other payments through a charity run by Rick Singer, the mastermind of the scam, as well as by transferring money into the United States to promote the fraud, prosecutors said.

-Loughlin and her husband, fashion designer Mossimo Giannulli, are accused of paying $500,000 to the fake charity to get their two daughters into the University of Southern California as crew recruits, even though their children did not participate in the sport.
+Loughlin and her husband, fashion designer Mossimo Giannulli, are accused of paying $500,000 to Singer’s fake charity to get their two daughters into the University of Southern California as crew recruits, even though the daughters did not participate in the sport.

 The couple appeared last week in federal court in Boston, but they have not publicly indicated how they plan to plea.